Overview

 Conclusion

 Fine balance needs to be struck between the need for control and the need for coverage.
 If executed without caution, the hunt for semantic duplicates can lead to inadvertent yet significant loss in valuable impressions.
 Take for example the keywords “cheap fare to Bangkok” and “low fare to Bangkok”, both in Broad match.
 Are they semantic duplicates? definitely not!
 While to the human intelligence these phrases mean the exact same thing, the google algorithm treats cheap and low as different words.
 Hence removing either one of them could lead to some lost impressions.
 Even in black and white cases, if the algorithms to auto-detect and delete SDs are not 100% accurate, every single keyword deleted inadvertently would cost the business valuable impressions.
 In the end, coverage must take precedence over control in cases where they come into conflict.
-Pruning bases on SD sets must ensure a 0% loss in relevant coverage and should be a strict control over any keyword pruning process.
+Pruning bases on SD sets must ensure a 0% loss in relevant coverage and should be a strict control over any keyword pruning process.[1]
+Note that semantic duplicity, when defined like this, is contextual and not an inherent property of the keyword set.
+Whether a keyword set has semantic duplicity is a question that can only be asked in reference to a given set of search-queries.

 [2] Fare is the plural synonym of prices, Bangkok is a relevant variation of Thailand, and with the presence of cheap the first keyword becomes a substring of the second.